Identification and cookies

 Using setContactId() on identified users

-This method will set cookie “_vaI”.
-Invoke this method only when the user has been identified by the website, e.g. sign in.
-Be cautious, the user might already be identified (e.g. by email link click), and invoking this method incorrectly might clear existing identification. setContactId() will not generate an HTTP request to the Collect endpoint.
+Keep in mind the visitor might already be identified (such as by an email link click), and invoking this method incorrectly might clear the existing identification.
+The function setContactId() will not generate a HTTP request to the Collect endpoint.

 Param | Type | Description |